 - Now hit Change.

-- Under Change Settings, Enter your new password.
-As a rule, always use a “strong” password that contains both upper and lower case letters, signs and numbers and it’s longer than 8 characters.
-It’s important that you’ll keep your password secure using password keeping software (Passpack, LastPass and so forth).
+- Under Change Settings, enter your new password.
+As a rule, always use a “strong” password that contains both upper and lower case letters, signs and numbers and is longer than 8 characters.
+It’s important that you’ll keep your password secure using password keeping software.